 Manali has well and truly captured Indian hearts and has turned into an adventure gateway in the last decade, owing to its proximity to Ladakh, Lahaul & Spiti.
 Apart from the usual touristy attractions, over the years my explorations have enabled me to experience the offbeat delights in Manali.

-Here’s presenting relatively unknown gems in and around arguably India’s favourite hill station.
+Here’s presenting a few relatively unknown and offbeat gems in and around arguably India’s favourite hill station, Manali.

 1. Rumsu Village

-A place where time seems to have stood still.
+Rumsu village is a tiny hamlet where time seems to have stood still.
 The castle at Naggar is a picturesque location for lunch with breathtaking views of the valley.
 Marvel at the intricate architecture of Jagatipatt temple in the same compound.
-Along the same track is Rumsu; a charming village with old wooden houses which still worships ‘Jamlu Devta’ .
+Along the same track is Rumsu; a charming village with old wooden houses which still worships ‘Jamlu Devta’.
 Beware though, as outsiders are forbidden to touch the temple.
+One can see local shawls being made on the traditional handloom, khaddi.
+This is a highly recommend offbeat delight near Manali.

 I was lucky to be here after a ride by an outsider who has made it his home.
 Here’s a video of a Farsi song sung by him.
 He is from the holy town of Mazar-i-Sharif in Afghanistan, and a very kind soul to invite me to his terrace.

 Expert tip: Authentic Himachali thali at Maniram’s Dhaba at the serene Jana Waterfalls which is a short detour from Naggar.

 2. Hiking from Old Manali to the pretty hamlet of Goshal

-An easy trail beginning near the Manu Temple in Old Manali to the enchanting village of Goshal.
-The path passes through apple orchards and gurgling streams as the sunlight plays hide & seek while the eyes are enchanted with pristine views of snow clad mountains in the far distance.
+An easy trail begins near the Manu Temple in Old Manali to the enchanting village of Goshal.
+The path passes through apple orchards and gurgling streams as the sunlight plays hide & seek while the eyes are bedazzled with pristine views of snow clad mountains in the far distance.

 Expert tip : Buy organic Rajmah (lentil beans) at local homes & try the locally made peach pickle and a Himachali speciality called ‘Lingdi’ pickle.